huaminghuangtw/Second-Brain/huaming-second-brain/Psychology.md

 	- 指鹿為馬的「從眾心理」
 - The Illusory Truth Effect
 	- The tendency to believe false information to be correct after repeated exposure
-* The Centipede’s Dilemma
+* The Centipede's Dilemma
     * How overthinking kills productivity
 * The Confirmation Bias
     * 意識形態
     * 先射箭再畫靶
 * The Cognitive Bias (Fundamental Attribution Error)
-	* Humans tend to: (1) Attribute someone else’s actions to their character—and not to their situation or context.
+	* Humans tend to: (1) Attribute someone else's actions to their character—and not to their situation or context.
 (2) Attribute our actions to our situation and context—and not to our character.
 We cut ourselves a break, but hold others accountable.
 * The Survivorship Bias
 	* What is unseen often has just as much value as what is seen
     * Fighting The Zebra Effect is hard (but worth it)